AUTO-KKYU/ROS2_OpenCV/README.md

 # ROS2_OpenCV
-A simple ROS2 publisher that captures or records a frame from the camera using OpenCV, applies a filter, and publishes it.
+A simple ROS2 publisher that captures or records a frame from the camera using OpenCV

 ## Dependencies
 - In order to take a picture, a simple service definition is needed : ***best_camera_msgs***